NephosIntegration/Formula.SimpleRepo/README.md

 ```

-## Step 5 - Advanced Topics
+## Step 4 - Advanced Topics

 ## Custom Contraints

 A constraint is anything you want to be able to expose querying for resources by.
-By default, you can simply provide the POCO model as the constrainable definition, however, you can also provide custom / dynamic fields to allow your resource models to be constrained by.
+By default, you can simply provide the POCO model as the constrainable definition, allowing your repository to support searching by any field modeled out on your model.
+If you want to limit what fields users of your repository can query by, you can specify a constraint model with less fields available as the output of your repository.
+Additionally, custom constraints can also be used to extend the search functionality by providing custom / dynamic fields to represent additional concepts to search by that might not be expressed in a single column already on your resource model.

 You can now start defining new columns on your repository that don't exist as columns in your database, which represent "concepts".
 These further allow you to constrain your data.

 The implementation of this is explained in implementation details below.
 For now, try to understand the concept.
 If you can define additional ways to represent a record / resource, you can then begin querying against it as if it were a column in the database.

 Consider that you have a date column, you might want to be able to fetch records that have dates in the past or in the future, or in the past, or other concepts which are hard to express without coding logic (paydays, near me geographically, if certain things exist on file systems, etc..).
 You can implement concepts that depend on other criteria outside of things which can be expressed in your database.

 For things like this, adding custom constraints are the solution.